-Climate Insurance in a Changing World
+Climate Insurance In A Changing World·

-Insurance touches every aspect of our lives, protecting us from financial loss.
 As climate change is continually felt everywhere on the planet, how might we protect against the impacts of extreme weather, sea level rise, and more?
 In this episode of World Ocean Radio we outline the role of insurance companies and the ways in which insurance must adapt as a risk management tool for the world’s most vulnerable.

 Welcome to World Ocean Radio…

 I’m Peter Neill, Director of the World Ocean Observatory.

 Insurance.
 It is an element prevalent in every aspect of our lives – in our homes, our cars, our health – a massive global industry exists to protect us against risk, against accident, against personal circumstance, against almost every manifestation of human endeavor where there is an opportunity to use an insurance scheme to protect us financially against loss.